Attribute-Based Access Control (ABAC)

 Unlike traditional access control models like Role-Based Access Control (RBAC), which rely on predefined roles, ABAC evaluates policies at runtime using user profile attributes and authentication context to make fine-grained access decisions.

-In ReachFive, ABAC allows you to control who can enter a user journey (signup, login, or access to an application) and what rights are granted once access is allowed Coming soon.
+In ReachFive, ABAC allows you to control who can enter a user journey (signup, login, or access to an application) and what rights are granted once access is allowed through our Entitlements feature.

 ABAC is evaluated during authentication and relies primarily on user profile attributes, such as verified identifiers, custom fields, or roles defined on the user profile.